zephyrproject-rtos/zephyr/doc/crypto/tinycrypt.rst

-  * TinyCrypt ECC implementation is based on nano-ecc (see https://github.com/iSECPartners/nano-ecc) which in turn is based on mciro-ecc (see https://github.com/kmackay/micro-ecc).
+  * TinyCrypt ECC implementation is based on nano-ecc (see https://github.com/iSECPartners/nano-ecc) which in turn is based on micro-ecc (see https://github.com/kmackay/micro-ecc).
 In the original nano and micro-ecc documentation, there is an important remark about the way integers are represented: